 This is barely even a recipe because all you need to do is turn on the stove, plunk a pan on it, and add things out of jars.
 Fifteen minutes later, you have a finished, and delicious dish, on hand.
 But there's just something immensely addictive about the alchemy that cumin and rice create over heat.
 The earthy, distinct flavor and aroma of cumin permeates the rice, making it a perfect accompaniment for almost any spicy curry.

-This is a great recipe to make in a hurry when you have a dinner that requires making other elaborate dishes.
+This Jeera Rice is perfect to make in a hurry when you have a dinner that requires making other elaborate dishes.
 When I have guests over, I start this just before they arrive so it can be hot and fluffy and fresh for them by the time we sit down to eat.
 But you can certainly make this ahead as well.

 Ingredients for Jeera Rice: